emberjs/rfcs/active/0000-stateful-helpers.md

 # Drawbacks

-Stateful components may superficially appear similar to components, but in practice they have none of the special behavior of components.
+Stateful helpers may superficially appear similar to components, but in practice they have none of the special behavior of components.
 The intent of this RFC is that they remain conceptually very close to function helpers, but despite this intent they are a new concept for the framework.